Module curlew.geology

 Returns

-A curlew.geology.SF instance for the created structure.
+A curlew.geology.GeoField instance for the created structure.